wavefrontHQ/observability-for-kubernetes/operator/hack/autoinstrumentation/README.md

 4. Click the toggle to _disable_ "Secure connections with TLS" and press the SAVE button.
 The Wavefront Proxy does not support receiving OpenTelemetry data over TLS.

-## Install the Operations for Applications Pixie Script
+## Install the Operations for Applications Pixie Collection Script

 1. Navigate to the `Data Retention Scripts` at https://work.withpixie.ai/configure-data-export.
 2. The OpenTelemetry plugin comes with several pre-configured OTel export PxL scripts (Connection Stats, Network Stats, Resource Summary).
 Click the toggle to disable these scripts (if not already disabled).
 A custom Operations for Applications PxL script will be used to gather compatible instrumentation data.